CS 477: Advanced User Interfaces

 Avoid hacking.

-Writing a program can be a funny thing.
 Some people are very fast programmers, others are quite slow.
-One common complaint I hear is that someone spent XX hours on a program and still couldn’t finish.
-Others might spend only a couple of hours.
-This disparity emphasizes the difference between programming and merely “hacking”.
+User interface programming is quite different than more "input-output-oriented" programming you have done in lower-division courses.
+Careful planning and design is the hallmark of software engineering, separating this organized process from more chaotic "hacking" approaches.
+Carefully planning ahead before you start programming is even more important in GUI programming than in other areas.
+The event-based nature of GUI software makes it non-linear at heart, and absolutely requires careful thinking about code factoring and event-handling before you get started.
+One common complaint I hear is that someone spent XX hours on a program and still couldn’t finish; others might spend only a day or two.
+In CS477, this disparity almost always turns on the quality of the concept and the design underlying the code.
 It is important to make sure you understand what has to be done, the concepts associated with the assignment, and that you have a plan or outline for your program – before you write a single line of code.
-All of this will help to decrease the time you spend in front of the computer wondering why something doesn’t work.
+All of this will help to decrease the time you spend in front of the computer wondering why something doesn’t work, or realizing that you need to refactor your entire project two hours before it's due.

 Strive for elegance.